MjDAnalyst/MjDAnalyst/README.md

 ## 🛠️ Skills

-Update the `index.html` file to reflect your personal technical skillset.
-The template is organized into key categories:

 - **Data Visualization**: Power BI, Matplotlib.
 - **Data Analysis**: SQL, Python (Pandas), Excel, etc.
 - **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
-- **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.

-## 💡 How to Use This Template

-Creating your own portfolio from this template is a simple, four-step process.

-### 1. Create a New Repository from this Template
-Click the green **"Use this template"** button at the top of this repository page, then select **"Create a new repository"**.

-### 2. Name Your Repository for GitHub Pages
-This is the most important step.
-To turn your portfolio into a live website, you **must** name your new repository in the following format:
-`MjDAnalyst.github.io`
-*(Replace `your-username` with your actual GitHub username.)*

-### 3. Customize Your Portfolio
-Open the `index.html` file and begin personalizing it.
-The file contains helpful `<!--💡UPDATE: ... -->` comments to guide you on where to change:
-- Your name and title
-- Social media links
-- The "About Me" section
-- Your project titles, descriptions, and links
-- Your list of skills

 ### 4. Add Your Files
 - Upload your profile photo and project preview images to the `assets/images/` folder.